Your first appointment

 - People wanting alternatives to medications.

 A Naturopathic Doctor first completes 4 years of pre-medical studies at a university.
 The naturopathic student then enters into a four-year, full-time medical program at an accredited school of naturopathic medicine.
 Training includes medical and clinical science, diagnostics, naturopathic principles and therapeutics, and extensive clinical experience under the supervision of licensed Naturopathic Doctors.
 Graduates receive the title “N.D.” or Doctor of Naturopathic Medicine.
-Naturopathic Doctors must also pass rigorous board exams, both internationally and provincially, and must be registered with the Board of Directors of Drugless Therapy-Naturopathy in Ontario.
+Naturopathic Doctors must also pass rigorous board exams, both internationally and provincially, and must be registered with the College of Naturopaths of Ontario.

 Most extended health insurance plans in Canada cover naturopathic treatments.
 We encourage you to contact your employer or individual insurance broker to determine if you are covered or to request that your policy be extended to include naturopathic services if it does not already do so.